Santroller/Santroller/wiring_guides/drum.md

 1. Disconnect the piezos from the main drum PCB.
 2. Solder the black wire from the piezo to ground.
 3. Solder the red wire to an analog input on the multiplexer for the Pi Pico, or to an analog pin on your micocontroller if your microcontroller has enough analog pins.
+4. Solder a 1Mohm resistor between the red (multiplexer) side of the piezo and ground
-4. Solder a 1Mohm resistor between the red and black wires on the piezo.
+5. Solder a diode between the red (multiplexer) side of the piezo and ground.
+The black stripe on the diode should connect to the red side of the multiplexer.

 </details>